Comments on Global Symmetries and Anomalies of $5d$ SCFTs: Symmetries of N=4 SQED in Three Dimensions

-\begin{itemize} \item Whenever we describe global symmetries we should distinguish between the ultraviolet $G^{\text{UV}}$ and infrared $G^{\text{IR}}$ symmetries in a given theory.
+Before we proceed, it is useful to recapitulate the main features of this example: \begin{itemize} \item Whenever we describe global symmetries we should distinguish between the ultraviolet $G^{\text{UV}}$ and infrared $G^{\text{IR}}$ symmetries in a given theory.
 In particular, under RG flow there can be elements of $G^{\text{IR}}$ which are not present in $G^{\text{UV}}$ that appear as accidental symmetries or as a result of a quantum mechanical symmetry enhancement due to strong coupling effects.
 The second type of situation is sometimes referred to as a ``quantum (global) symmetry" \cite{Benini:2017dus}.
 In the cases just described, $G^{\text{IR}}_T=SO(3)_T$ in $\cT_A$ and $PSU(N_f)_{\hat{F}}$ in $\cT_B$ are examples of quantum symmetry. \item If a given theory develops an IR quantum symmetry, we can only activate background fields (in the ultraviolet) for a subgroup of that symmetry $G^{\text{UV}} \subset G^{\text{IR}}$.
 However, if $G^{\text{UV}}$ participates in a 't Hooft anomaly we must be able to verify that there is a similar obstruction also in the infrared by embedding the anomaly for $G^{\text{UV}}$ into $G^{\text{IR}}$.
 For example, in SQED$_2$ we have that $G^{\text{UV}}_T=U(1)_T$ has a mixed 't Hooft anomaly with $PSU(N_f)_F$ \eqref{an3d}.
 The theory flows to an IR superconformal fixed point with quantum symmetry $G^{\text{IR}}_T=SO(3)_T$, and we can find an embedding \eqref{embedding} to demonstrate that a similar 't Hooft anomaly is also present in the IR \eqref{an3dIR}.
-An alternative point of view on this aspect is that 't Hooft anomalies provide a new constraint on the allowed pattern of symmetry enhancement for $G^{\text{IR}}$. \item It is often possible to find two different theories providing alternate description of the same IR physics.
+An alternative point of view on this aspect is that 't Hooft anomalies provide a new constraint on the allowed pattern of symmetry enhancement for $G^{\text{IR}}$.
+An analogous behavior holds for fractional contact terms in the two-point functions of currents. \item It is often possible to find two different theories providing alternate description of the same IR physics.
 An example of this phenomenon is 3$d$ $\cN=4$ mirror symmetry between $\cT_A$ and $\cT_B$.
 Dualities imply that a certain global symmetry which is manifest everywhere along the RG flow in one description might not be visible in the UV in the dual description and must necessarily emerge quantum mechanically.
 This is clear if we look at the UV global symmetries of both $\cT_A$ \eqref{symmetriesA} and $\cT_B$ \eqref{symmetriesB} in our example.
-Moreover, in order for the duality to hold, all 't Hooft anomalies in both descriptions must match. \end{itemize}
+Moreover, in order for the duality to hold, all 't Hooft anomalies and fractional contact terms in both descriptions must match. \end{itemize}